yakhilgithub/Project-Pickup-lines/README.md

  #pickup-line and #button selectors style the pickup line and button.
  .copyright selector styles the copyright notice.

--JavaScript: Generates a random pickup line when the button is clicked impressCrush function: Generates a random pickup line when button is clicked. pickupLines variable: Contains all possible pickup lines. pickupLine variable: Stores a random pickup line from pickupLines.
+- JavaScript: Generates a random pickup line when the button is clicked. impressCrush function: Generates a random pickup line when button is clicked. pickupLines variable: Contains all possible pickup lines. pickupLine variable: Stores a random pickup line from pickupLines.